mirzaim/IPCS/README.md

-# Project Name
+# Inverted Pendulum Control Systems (IPCS)

-Developer Names:
+Developer Name: Morteza Mirzaei

-Date of project start:
+Date of project start: Jan 15, 2024

-This project is ...
+This project is Inverted Pendulum Control Systems (IPCS).

 The folders and files for this project are as follows: